 Celebrations: Holidays, Valentine’s Day, 100 Days of School, awareness campaigns and other festivities: Are they done in class?
 If so, are they food-free?
 Discuss the plans for school rallies held in common areas such as the gym or cafeteria.

 School Breakfast Program: The School Breakfast Program (SBP) operates in schools to provide nutritionally balanced food.
-The SBP includes federally funded programs that are offered to all students, such as Breakfast in the Classroom (BIC), Grab & Go and Breakfast on the Bus.
+The SBP includes federally funded programs that are offered to all students, such as Breakfast in the Classroom (BIC) and Grab & Go.
 Funded through grants, some school districts in several states have already implemented these programs.
 The SBP was designed to support students who may not ordinarily receive breakfast, eat a complete breakfast or may have missed their federally funded breakfast at school as a result of arriving late.
 Parents of students with food allergies and other special dietary needs should be aware that these programs could exclude and potentially expose a child to allergens, increasing the risk for a reaction at school.

-Open a dialogue with your child’s school about BIC or Grab & Go in the school and/or Breakfast on the Bus, and accommodations to keep your child safe and included.
+Open a dialogue with your child’s school about BIC or Grab & Go in the school, and accommodations to keep your child safe and included.

 Middle and High School: Things to Consider

 Middle and high school students have more independence, so you will want to have conversations about the different school environments your tween or teenager will encounter.
 Review the key points associated with your student’s grade level and keep an open dialogue with the school throughout the year.